SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 COMPREHENSIVE INITIAL ASSESSMENT We begin with a thorough consultation to understand your specific perimenopause or menopause experience, symptoms, and how they're affecting your movement and daily life.

-PERSONALISED PROGRAMMING Based on your assessment, we create a tailored movement approach that addresses your unique needs, considering symptom patterns, energy levels, and what feels meaningful to you.
+PERSONALISED PROGRAMMING Based on our observation, we create a tailored movement approach that addresses your unique needs, considering symptom patterns, energy levels, and what feels meaningful to you.

-SESSION OPTIONS Choose between private sessions for maximum personalisation or semi-private sessions with others in similar life stages (maximum three participants).
+SESSION OPTIONS Choose between private sessions for maximum personalisation or semi-private sessions with others in similar life stages (maximum four participants).

 COLLABORATIVE APPROACH With your permission, we coordinate with your healthcare providers to ensure your movement program complements your overall perimenopause or menopause care.